 A written comprehensive examination will be required for most degrees.
 The comprehensive examination will be prepared by a nationally recognized testing organization or at least three members of the graduate faculty who have taught the student.
-The examination will normally be administered during the student's last semester (except in the case of Master of Divinity students who have taken the comprehensive examinations at the 36-hour level) and candidates will be notified of the time and place of the examination at least one month prior to the examination.
+The examination will normally be administered during the student's last semester (except in the case of Master of Divinity students who have taken the comprehensive examinations at the 36-hour level in an M.A.
+Min. or M.A. in New Testament) and candidates will be notified of the time and place of the examination at least one month prior to the examination.
 An oral examination or interview may be required in addition to the written examination.